coq/coq/doc/sphinx/practical-tools/utilities.rst

 ++++++++++++++++++++++++++++++++++++++

-The generated ``Makefile`` supports the generation of three kinds of timing data: per-file build-times, per-line times for an individual file, and profiling data in Google trace format for an individual file.
+The generated ``Makefile`` supports the generation of three kinds of timing data: per-file build-times, per-line times for individual files, and profiling data in Google trace format for individual files.

 The following targets and Makefile variables allow collection of per- file timing data: